Ferroelectrically switchable magnetic multistates in MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_n$ and MnSb$_2$Te$_4$(Sb$_2$Te$_3$)$_n$ (n = 0, 1) thin films: INTRODUCTION

-In this Letter, we propose to ferroelectrically tune the IMCs in MnBi$_2$Te$_4$ thin films for magnetic multistates by interface, which is desired for memory devices with high density storage, high speed, and low power consumption.
+In this paper, we propose to ferroelectrically tune the IMCs in MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_n$ and MnSb$_2$Te$_4$(Sb$_2$Te$_3$)$_n$ ($n$ = 0 and 1) thin films for magnetic multistates by interface, which is desired for memory devices with high density storage, high speed, and low power consumption.
 We reveal that hole doping can lead to an interlayer AFM-to-FM transition in MAT bilayers based on the understanding of the IMCs using the Heisenberg model.
 We provide a guideline for designing ferroelectric substrates that may induce transitions in the interlayer exchange couplings, i.e., polarization dependent IMCs, as demonstrated by our first-principles calculations.
 Moreover, we find that the interface effect results in symmetry breaking in the two polarization states of the FE substrate.
 This asymmetry allows us to design switchable magnetic multistates in sandwich structures made of MnBi$_2$Te$_4$ multilayers and 2D ferroelectric (FE) materials, which also exhibit distinct electronic and topological properties.